anbox-cloud/discourse-docs/howto/port/obb-files.md

    The target location of the OBB file varies depending on the app.
 Some apps load the OBB file from the SD card (`/sdcard/Android/obb/`), while others load it from the device's internal storage (`/data/media/obb`).

-   If an OBB file is not properly installed in the container, the app might not function as expected.
-Some apps exit immediately if the required OBB file is not found, which triggers the [watchdog](https://discourse.ubuntu.com/t/application-manifest/24197#watchdog) and causes the container to end up in an error state.
+   If an OBB file is not properly installed in the instance, the app might not function as expected.
+Some apps exit immediately if the required OBB file is not found, which triggers the [watchdog](https://discourse.ubuntu.com/t/application-manifest/24197#watchdog) and causes the instance to end up in an error state.

 1. Create the application:

         amc application create .

+Use the `--vm` flag to create the application in a virtual machine.

 When installing the application, the `.obb` file is copied to the destination folder as defined in `manifest.yaml`.
-When launching a container from the application, the `.obb` file is loaded on startup.
+When launching an instance from the application, the `.obb` file is loaded on startup.